NuevoFoundation/workshops/content/english/java-basics/activity-4.md

 <a class="my-2 mx-4 btn btn-info" href="https://replit.com/@nuevofoundation/JavaBasicsIfStatement" target="_blank">Launch Replit</a>

-## Repeat It Again: For-Loop, While-Loop
+## Let's Repeat It Again: For-Loop, While-Loop

-In math class, Patrick's 🐥 teacher ask the class to solve a math challenge, and he might need some help.
+In math class, Patrick's 🐥 teacher asks the class to solve a math challenge, and he might need some help.

 The teacher asks them to find the **sum of 1, 2, 3, ...., 100**.
-That is what is **1 + 2 + 3 + 4 ... + 99 + 100**?
+What is the sum of **1 + 2 + 3 + 4 ... + 99 + 100**?

 While we can plug this into a calculator, that is gonna take a while.
-Thankfully, in Java, you can easily calculate this in 3 lines with the help of a **for loop** or **while loop**.
+Thankfully, in Java, you can easily calculate this with the help of a **for loop** or **while loop**.

 {{% notice note %}}
 **For loops** and **While loops** are control structures in Java that allow you to execute blocks of code multiples times.